KBot-discord/KBot/apps/docs/docs/commands.md

 #### /manage karaoke remove

-Remove a user to a karaoke queue
+Remove a user from a karaoke queue.

 | Option | Required | Description                        |
 | ------ | :------: | :--------------------------------- |